Summit Academy

 Preschool (Ages 3 - 5)

-Summit’s preschool program for 3- and 4-year-olds provides special education and related therapeutic services to address the needs of children with autism and other developmental disabilities in a highly-structured and nurturing environment with rich staffing ratios.
+Summit’s preschool program provides special education and therapeutic services for children with autism and other developmental disabilities in a highly-structured and nurturing environment with rich staffing ratios.

 Integrated Preschool Program